percona/percona-server-mongodb-operator/source/replication.rst

 Configuring cross-site replication on Main site
 ------------------------------------------------------

-The cluster managed by the Operator should "know" about external nodes for the Replica Sets.
-You can configure this information in the ``replsets.externalNodes`` and ``sharding.configsvrReplset.externalNodes`` subsections of the ``deploy/cr.yaml`` configuration file.
+The cluster managed by the Operator should be able to reach external nodes of the Replica Sets.
+You can provide needed information in the ``replsets.externalNodes`` and ``sharding.configsvrReplset.externalNodes`` subsections of the ``deploy/cr.yaml`` configuration file.
 Following keys can be set to specify each external *Replica*, both for its Replica Set and Config Server